 However, as much as there is to be excited about, there are reasons why WSU is once again going to find themselves in the bottom portion of the conference.

 For one, the Cougars’ offensive line is simply overmatched.
-Last season, they gave up 51 sacks, and WSU’s running game managed only 2.6 yards per carry.
-And with the graduation of running back James Montgomery, and no other proven players at the position, it’s hard to imagine the Cougs improving very much on that average of 2.6 yards per carry.
+Last season WSU gave up 51 sacks and their running game managed only 2.6 yards per carry.
+And with the graduation of running back James Montgomery, and no other proven players at the position, it’s hard to imagine the Cougs improving very much on that 2.6 yard average.

-Meanwhile, on defense, WSU gave up a very poor 5.6 yards per rush and 8.2 yards per pass attempt last season.
+Meanwhile, on defense WSU gave up a very poor 5.6 yards per rush and 8.2 yards per pass attempt last year.

 Still, there are enough bright spots on the team for the Cougs to continue to improve this season.
 Look for WSU to win multiple conference games this year for the first time since 2007, which is no small feat considering where this program was just two or three years ago.